 The plantar fascia is a thick band of connective tissue that supports the arch of the foot.
 The image below helps give you an idea of where it attaches and is located.

 The plantar fascia attaches from the metatarsal bones to the calcaneus.
 In years gone by, injuries to the plantar fascia injuries have been known as plantar fasciitis.
 The “it is” refers to inflammation of the plantar fascia.
 In recent years there has been a lot more research into the physiology of tendon injuries and the changes to the plantar fascia are now thought to be degenerative in nature.
-Typically as a result of repetitive micro trauma.
+Typically as a result of repetitive microtrauma.
 Therefore it is commonly now known as plantar fasciopathy, which can be treated by plantar fasciitis massage therapy and plantar fasciitis laser treatment.